-S650, ST650: Servicing the Paddlewheel Insert
+ST850: Servicing the Paddlewheel Insert

 Aquatic growth can impede or freeze the paddlewheel's rotation and must be removed.
-Clean the surface using a Scotch-Brite® scour pad and mild household detergent.
-If fouling is severe, push the paddlewheel shaft out using a spare shaft or a 4D finish nail with a flattened point.
-Then, lightly wet sand the surface with fine grade wet/dry paper.
+Clean the sensor with mild household detergent and a Scotch-Brite® scour pad.
+If fouling is severe, push out the paddlewheel shaft using a spare shaft or a 4D finish nail with a flattened point.
+Then, lightly wet sand the paddlewheel with fine grade wet/dry paper.